fatma-elshall/Call-center-data-analysis/README.md

-📞 Call Center Data Analysis Project
+# 📞 Call Center Data Analysis Project

-🧭 Objective
+#  Objective

 This project aims to analyze a month's worth of call center data in order to identify service performance, customer satisfaction trends, and operational bottlenecks.
 The ultimate goal is to provide data-driven recommendations to enhance customer experience, reduce dissatisfaction, and improve service level efficiency.

- 📁Tools Used:
+ # Tools Used:
 Microsoft Excel for data cleaning, processing, analysis, and dashboard creation.

-⚙️ Project Steps
+# Project Steps

 # 1. Data Cleaning & Processing